 Contactless Field Service Management

-Organizations can contact customers to ensure their information is up to date, customize CRMs to their preferences (such as contactless interactions), and make data more predictive for future needs.
+Organizations can get in touch with customers to make sure they have their updated information, tailor their CRMs to match their preferences on how they would like to be contacted and make data more predictive for future needs.

 Cashless and Mobile Payment Capabilities

 Due to health concerns and restrictions, fewer customers have used cash during the pandemic.
 The use of currency in B2B transactions has decreased, while digital payments have increased.
-Customers prefer mobile payments to cash or physical cards because they are more convenient and secure.
+The element of convenience and security have been the main drivers behind this change.